UT Southwestern Campus

 Few areas can match the endless sports excitement found in the Metroplex, which is home to professional football (Cowboys), basketball (Mavericks), baseball (Rangers), hockey (Stars) and soccer (FC Dallas) teams, as well as professional auto racing (NASCAR) and professional golf (PGA) events.

 The Dallas-Fort Worth area offers virtually unlimited shopping opportunities, from upscale malls such as the Galleria and NorthPark Center in Dallas, to large outlet malls like Grapevine Mills, to traditional malls, small boutiques and specialty stores.
-Neighborhood centers like Highland Park Village, Bishops Arts District and Legacy Town Center offer a wide variety of shopping experiences in great locations around the entire city.
+Neighborhood centers like Highland Park Village, Bishops Arts District and Shops at Legacy offer a wide variety of shopping experiences in great locations around the entire city.

 Dallas has several scenic spots for outdoor activity, including the 1,015–acre White Rock Lake and its surrounding park and neighboring arboretum.
 This park is a perfect place for picnicking, hiking, biking, fishing, sailing, or bird watching, and its trails set the scene for sponsored races.
 The Katy Trail also offers an attractive route for those looking to exercise.
 Both the Dallas Zoo and Fort Worth Zoo are great places to go to see wildlife from all over the world.
 For even more thrills, Six Flags Over Texas is just down I–30 in Arlington, across the street from Six Flags’ Hurricane Harbor water park.